-We have examined the City of Fremont's (City) compliance with the types of compliance requirements described in the Agreement between the City and the Alameda County Transportation Commission applicable to the Measure BB Funds (Agreement), for the year ended June 30, 2016.
-Management is responsible for the City's compliance with those requirements.
-Our responsibility is to express an opinion on the City's compliance based on our examination.
+We have examined the City of Fremont's (City) compliance with the specified requirements described in the Agreement between the City and the Alameda County Transportation Commission (Agreement) applicable to the Measure BB Funds for the year ended June 30, 2017.
+Management of the City is responsible for the City's compliance with those requirements.
+Our responsibility is to express an opinion on the City's compliance with the specified requirements based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the City's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
-Our examination does not provide a legal determination on the City's compliance with specified requirements.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the City complied, in all material respects, with the specified requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the City complied with the specified requirements.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

+Our examination does not provide a legal determination on the City's compliance with the specified requirements.

-In our opinion, the City complied, in all material respects, with the aforementioned requirements that are applicable to the Measure BB Funds as specified in the Agreement for the year ended June 30, 2016.
+In our opinion, the City complied, in all material respects, with the specified requirements described in the Agreement applicable to the Measure BB Funds for the year ended June 30, 2017.